650th Infantry Division: History

 The 2nd division was then still in the construction phase and never achieved its full strength.
 In contrast to the 1st Division, which was built around a core of Russian veterans of the Wehrmacht and the Waffen-SS, the 2nd Division consisted mainly of recently defected Red Army soldiers, and never saw any real combat action.

-In May 1945, Vlasov regrouped his Russian Liberation Army in the area between Linz and Budweis, to surrender to the Americans.
+In May 1945, Vlasov regrouped his Russian Liberation Army in the area between Linz and České Budějovice, to surrender to the Americans.
 In spite of international law, the US extradited the Russians to the Soviet Union, where the soldiers ended up in Gulag camps.
 Division commander Zverev was hanged after a short trial, just like the other KONR leaders, on 1 August 1946.